ManticoreGamesInc/platform-documentation/src/tutorials/art/vfx_tutorial.md

     [IMAGE]

 11. We need two other custom properties on our script.
 At the bottom of the Properties window, click the "Add Custom Property" button.
-Choose the type AssetRefernce, as we'll be adding something here that we haven't created yet.
-Name this one OpeningVFX, and the second one (also an AssetReference type) LockedVFX.
+Choose the type AssetReference, as we'll be adding something here that we haven't created yet.
+Name this one **OpeningVFX**, and the second one (also an AssetReference type) **LockedVFX**.

-12. Now that we've got everything we need, double click the TreasureChest script to open it up!
+12. Now that we've got everything we need, double click the `TreasureChest` script to open it up!

+#### Writing the Interaction Script

-13. We'll want all those custom properties we created.
+1. We'll want all those custom properties we created.
 To use the code for accessing them, copy it from the Properties window of the script.

     1. A handy prepared snippet of code for everything you need is listed beneath the custom properties of the script.
 Right click in this black box of text, and click *select all*, then again and click *copy*.

     2. Now in your script, right click and paste everything in there!

-14. now we create a function OnSwitchInteraction()
+14. Next we need to create a function for the moment the player interacts with the treasure chest!
+This is what happens when the player presses <kbd>F</kbd> when prompted by the trigger we placed.

+    In your script, beneath all the *variables* we just pasted in, add this code:

     ```lua
     local function OnSwitchInteraction(theTrigger, player)
-        UI.PrintToScreen("hi you triggered an event")
+        UI.PrintToScreen("Hi!
+You've triggered an event.")
     end
     ```

-15. Now we need to connect this function to the actual built-in event
+15. So now we have the function, but in order for it to work, it needs to be connected to the *event* called interactedEvent of the trigger.
+Copy this code into the end of your script:

     ```lua
     propTrigger.interactedEvent:Connect(OnSwitchInteraction)
     ```

-16. tada now stuff prints! good job dude

-17. now we're going to pivot to making something to open this locked chest, because it is locked

-18. Download the Fantasy Loot Bag from CC

-19. drag that b into your project viewport. it has stuff we don't need but we're gonna mod it and use it anyways

-20. try it by default! animation is dependant on location relative to the player. hear that jingle
+    !!! info
+        *Events* are built-into many objects in Core.
+To read more about different events on various objects, check out the [API Overview](../../core_api.md).

+16. Now try pressing Play!

+    When you walk up to the treasure chest and intereact with it by pressing <kbd>F</kbd>, our message appears on the screen.
+Woohoo!

+    Now it'd be real cool if this treasure chest required an item to open it.
+So, let's create that item!

+#### Creating a Pickup to Unlock the Chest

+18. [Community Content](../../../getting_started/community_content/) is an insanely valuable resource for making your life easier.
+Others users (and hopefully you too!) post creations that they have made for anyone to use.
+This helps people who prefer to program still have quality models to use in their games, and art people who need coding help resources to do that.

+    In our case, we want an item the player can pick up.
+Luckily, there is something like that already on Community Content!

+    Navigate to the **Community Content** tab.
+Type "loot" into the search bar, and import the **Fantasy Loot Bag** by standardcombo.
+We're going to repurpose this!

+19. Click over to the **Core Content** tab.
+You'll see an **Imported Content** section, and within it, the Fantasy Loot Bag!
+Click this to drag the **green**{: style="color: var(--core-color-published)"} Loot Bag object into your viewport or project Hierarchy.

+    Move it around so that it's somewhere you can see it and get to it.

+20. Press play to check out how it works by default!
+When you walk up to it, it'll prompt you with " Press F to pick up" and if you do, there is a sound effect and flash of light that happens while your character does an animation to grab it.

+    Depending on where the Loot Bag is in relation to the player, a different animation will play.

+    [GIF]

+    There's several things we're going to change about the Loot Bag to suit our needs here with the Treasure Chest.

 21. turn off interactable so we just pick it up automatically